 According to these verses, anyone who takes the mark of the Beast will face the fury of the wrath of God.
-Suffering and painful death await all who take the mark.
+Suffering, painful death, and an eternity in the Lake of Fire await all who take the mark.

-After the 88 Reasons Why the Rapture will be in 1988 debacle, Evangelical passion for future events cooled.
-I am of the opinion that the rise of the religious right, a political movement with plans to take over America for Jesus, turned Evangelical attention from the future to the present.
-Instead of seeking after the kingdom of heaven, Evangelicals began to focus on building God’s kingdom on earth.
+After the 88 Reasons Why the Rapture will be in 1988 debacle (you can read the complete text of 88 Reasons the Rapture Will Be in 1988 here), Evangelical passion for future events cooled.
+The rise of the religious right, a political movement with plans to take over America for Jesus and turn it into a theocratic state, turned Evangelical attention from the future to the present.
+Instead of seeking after the kingdom of Heaven, Evangelicals began to focus on building God’s kingdom on earth.
 Gone, for the most part, are prophecy conferences and literalistic sermons from Revelation and Daniel.
-Instead, pastors focus on felt-needs and personal fulfillment.
-There are certainly Evangelicals pastors who continue to preach newspaper headline sermons, but such preachers are on the fringes of Evangelicalism (most often found in charismatic, Pentecostal, and Independent Fundamentalist Baptist churches).
+Instead, pastors focus on felt needs and personal fulfillment.
+There are certainly Evangelicals pastors who continue to preach newspaper headline sermons, but such preachers are on the fringes of Evangelicalism — most often found in Charismatic, Pentecostal, and Independent Fundamentalist Baptist (IFB) churches.

-In the late 1970s, I was a pastoral assistant to Jay Stuckey, pastor of Montpelier Baptist Church, a General Association of Regular Baptist Churches (GARBC) congregation.
+In the late 1970s, I was a pastoral assistant to Jay Stuckey, pastor of Montpelier Baptist Church in Montpelier, Ohio, a General Association of Regular Baptist Churches (GARBC) congregation.
 Stuckey, as many preachers of his era, was obsessed with prophecy, the Illuminati, and numerous other conspiracies.
 Calls to evangelize were driven by Stuckey’s belief in the imminent return of Jesus; imminent meaning, at any moment.
-Forty years later, Stuckey and I are no longer in the ministry, Montpelier Baptist, a church that one time had over 500 in attendance, is closed, and those who were once obsessed with the soon-return of Jesus have turned to more earthly matters such as marriage, children, jobs, houses, and economic prosperity.
-While these people still tacitly believe that Jesus will someday return to earth, their lives are no longer dominated by eschatological thoughts.
+Forty years later, Stuckey and I are no longer in the ministry, Montpelier Baptist, a church that at one time had over 500 in attendance, is closed, and those who were once obsessed with the soon-return of Jesus have turned to more earthly matters such as marriage/divorce, children, jobs, houses, and economic prosperity.
+While these people still tacitly believe that Jesus will someday return to earth, their lives are no longer dominated by eschatological mania.
 In other words, they grew up.

-Were you once part of a church that was obsessed with the end-times?
+Were you once part of a sect/church that was obsessed with the end-times?
 Please share your experiences in the comment section.